wamp-proto/wamp-proto/spec/basic.md

 A *Dealer* could not perform a call, since the procedure called does not exist.

 	wamp.error.no_such_procedure

+A *Dealer* could not perform a call, since some advanced options values makes it imposible. (e.g. exclude list holds a callee id).

+	wamp.error.no_suitable_callee

 A *Broker* could not perform a unsubscribe, since the given subscription is not active.